The key to better results isn’t working harder. Most of us already work long hours. The problem is we don’t always work smart.

 Not bad, eh?
 But if we do the above exercise, it will look more like this:

 Focus directs your energy toward your goals.
 The more focused you are, the more energy goes toward what you’re working on.
+The more energy that goes toward your goals, the better your results.

 Eliminating things that you care about is hard.
 You have to make tradeoffs.
 If you can’t make those tradeoffs, you’re not going to get far.
 The cost of not being focused is high.